oOperaho/Ciphr/README.md

 Each folder here contains a readme that explains the respective cipher, and how you can decode/encode/convert something with it.
 I can also make a more detailed text about the ciphers on my [Medium](https://medium.com/@Operaho).

+✔ → Code and UI done
+❌ → Not in production yet

 ### ✔ Binary
 ### ✔ Caesar
 ### ✔ Vigenere